 Anybody who bakes a lot has learned at least two important things: It takes a lot of different pans to make a lot of different pastries, and the quality of the pans really matters.
 It’s easy to create an endless variety of baked goods as a pastry chef because of the pans and tools at their disposal in a well-curated professional kitchen.
 For home bakers, picking out the right pans means selecting and sourcing the right types and making sure they are of adequate quality all on your own.

 It can be quite an investment and should be approached with careful thought.
 What do you most like to bake?
 What do the people you feed most like in terms of desserts, pies, cakes, breads, tarts, cookies, cupcakes, muffins?
-Specialty baking can also be quite addictive, with so many possibilities of unique and personal expressions of love all baked into something delicious to eat!
+Specialty baking can also be quite addictive, with so many possibilities of unique and personal expressions of love all baked into something delicious to eat.

-Best Basic Set: Calphalon Nonstick Bakeware Set
+Best Overall: Calphalon Simply Nonstick Bakeware 6-Piece Set

 Great quality at an affordable price

 Prone to scratches

 Everybody’s heard of Calphalon, but what, exactly, is it?
 It’s actually both a brand name and an invention.
 In 1963, Ronald M. Kasperzak started a company called Commercial Aluminum Cookware in Perrysburg, Ohio, and by 1968, had developed a process to create hard-anodized aluminum cookware using techniques borrowed from the aerospace industry, which make cookware more durable and resistant to corrosion and warping.